 Plastic Garden Pots

-Plastic garden pots are the most tried and true container to grow in.
+Plastic garden pots are the most tried and true containers to grow in.
 They're cheap, simple, and get the job done.

 But these days, they aren't usually your best option.
-They don't provide the ideal conditions for plant roots, and it's really easy to develop root circles if you don't transplant your plant.
+They don't provide the ideal conditions for plant roots.
+It's really easy to develop root circles if you don't transplant your plant.

 Fabric Garden Pots

-The most popular option when it comes to container gardening these days is the fabric pot.
-They are made from, you guessed it, fabric material.
+The most popular option these days is the fabric pot.
+They are made from, you guessed it, fabric.

-This makes them more breathable than a thick, dense plastic pot, allowing oxygen to reach the plant roots more easily.
-This helps create better root zone conditions and allows for air root pruning - keeping your root mass healthy.
+This makes them more breathable than a plastic pot.
+This helps in allowing oxygen to reach the plant roots more easily.
+This helps create better root zone conditions and allows for air root pruning, keeping your root mass healthy.

-Plus, they are lightweight, easy to grow in, and can be washed year after year and reused, stretching your budget further than ever.
+Plus they are lightweight, easy to grow in, and can be washed year after year and reused.
+This helps you stretch your budget further than ever.
 If you're looking for a recommendation, you cannot go wrong with Gorilla Pots!

-Airpots are a unique, relatively new technology that promote root pruning to a further degree than even fabric pots.
+Airpots are a unique, relatively new technology that promotes root pruning to a further degree than even fabric pots.